 Essential PIM Components

-At its core, PIM offers companies the flexibility of working with every platform for product information retrieval and distribution.
+At its core, PIM allows companies to work with every platform for product information retrieval and distribution.
 Companies must ensure customers receive complete, accurate information to make purchase decisions.

 PIM and its standard components make this possible.